mieweb/docs/content/functions/system-configuration/document-type-tab.md

 ## Learning Management System

-To learn more about the Document Type tab, follow the link below to the Learning Management System course:
+To learn more about the Document Type Tab, follow the link below to the Learning Management System course:

 * [Documents Tab](https://mie.talentlms.com/shared/start/key:LBLIDNHR)